angx-system/angx-reader/PROPOSAL.md

 Matches are ordered by semantic proximity.
 The underlying record never changes.

+**4. Provenance** — nodes may optionally declare a `built from` reference at registration — an external source or another node's ID.
+The reader can also cluster on this: nodes sharing the same `built from` value surface as siblings, independent of semantic proximity.
+This is a second, separate matching mode from failure → learning — it answers "who else built this," not "what solves this."

-**4. Output** — a match is a pointer to two existing signals, nothing more.
+**5. Output** — a match is a pointer to two existing signals, nothing more.
 The reader hands matches to whatever notification path the local client already uses.
 It defines no transport or messaging protocol of its own.

 ---